-Welcome to the first of six entries on my series, Thoughtful Landscapes.
+Welcome to Thoughtful Landscapes.
 This is my 20th anniversary as a commercial photographer.
 After two decades of working as a photographer I needed a break.
 I had come to a point in the last five years where I no longer brought my camera out unless it was for work.
 I have always loved working as a commercial photographer but I don’t always love what I have to photograph.
 After some time, that can start to wear on you.
 About 18 months ago I completed an exploration of artistic portrait photography with the Hamilton Philharmonic Orchestra.
 That was the catalyst for this exploration of landscapes.

 We were in Sauble Falls this past weekend and, now that my kids are young teenagers, I found myself with some free time while they went off to explore the woods on their own.
 I broke out the Canon 1Dx, my little Manfrotto travel tripod and I hit the falls.